-- Most people (64%) said they were coping well with the stress of the pandemic; however this percentage had been steadily declining over the past 12 months from 73% in early April 2020. - The most common causes for worry were becoming ill with the virus, being separated from friends and family, being unable to cope with uncertainty, how the mental health of one's own child(ren) will be affected by the pandemic and making one's existing mental health problems worse. - People had been using a wide range of strategies to cope; these most often included going for a walk (59%), spending time in green spaces (42%), and staying connected with others (46%). - Some people were resorting to potentially harmful ways of coping, including increased alcohol consumption (19%), substance misuse, and over-eating (36%), putting their mental and physical health at greater risk.
+- Most people (64%) say they are coping well with the stress of the pandemic; however this percentage has been steadily declining over the past 12 months from 73% in early April 2020. - The most common causes for worry were becoming ill with the virus, being separated from friends and family, being unable to cope with uncertainty, how the mental health of one's own child(ren) will be affected by the pandemic and making one's existing mental health problems worse. - People have used a wide range of strategies to cope; these most often included going for a walk (59%), spending time in green spaces (42%), and staying connected with others (46%). - Some people are resorting to potentially harmful ways of coping, including increased alcohol consumption (19%), substance misuse, and over-eating (36%), putting their mental and physical health at greater risk.

-Across the insights captured as part of Thrive LDN's community engagement activities, 10 struggling with uncertainty for the future was a persistently common theme.
+Across the insights captured as part of Thrive LDN's community engagement activities, 10 struggling with uncertainty for the future was an extremely common theme.
 However, there has also been a definite theme of hope.
 Communities disproportionately affected by the coronavirus pandemic identified the positive significance of family and support structures as well as the support offered by the wider community and faith groups.
-Early findings have shown a clear relationship between resilience and coping with uncertainty, and the power of relationships, collectivising, and social networks.
+Early findings show a clear relationship between resilience and coping with uncertainty, and the power of relationships, collectivising, and social networks.
 There is a clear need to examine these assets further and consider how they can be reinforced as a means of protecting Londoners' mental health and building strength and resilience in the long-term.

-Intelligence collected from frontline civil society organisations as part of the London Community Response Survey11 when social restrictions began to be eased in April 2021 indicated that regular contact and communication has been the most helpful tool for Londoners in supporting their mental health during the pandemic.
+Recent intelligence collected from frontline civil society organisations as part of the London Community Response Survey indicates that regular contact and communication has been the most helpful tool for Londoners in supporting their mental health during the pandemic.
 This included peer support schemes, telephone check-ins, befriending services, and socially distanced gatherings.
-A number of groups involved in the survey flagged that https://data.london.gov.uk/dataset/london-community-response-survey these schemes and initiatives were helping people with their mental health but were taking place in a context where statutory services were limited or hard to access.
+A number of groups involved in the survey flagged that these schemes and initiatives were helping people with their mental health but were taking place in a context where statutory services were limited or hard to access.